 Mark Horvath is not alone.
 He’s been laid off — twice — and has pretty much sidelined himself right out of the old dating game.

-“I don’t feel comfortable asking girls out,” admits Horvath, who lives in Los Angeles.
+“I don’t feel comfortable asking women out,” admits Horvath, who lives in Los Angeles.
 “I have lots to offer, but I just don’t have money — and that slams the self-esteem.
 I simply don’t feel like the rest of ‘normal’ society.
-I see lots of girls I’d like to ask out, but I pass on the opportunity because I don’t think it’s going to happen.”
+I see lots of women I’d like to ask out, but I pass on the opportunity because I don’t think it’s going to happen.”

 “Many women have told me they’ve dated men with high-paying jobs, but they were frustrated with them,” says Elliott Katz, author of Being the Strong Man a Woman Wants.
 “They want a man who is emotionally strong, shows leadership and takes responsibility.
 Without that, a man with the best-paying job in the world still frustrates them.
 A man who shows leadership and makes decisions will be attractive — even if he is between jobs.”